AMRC-FactoryPlus/amrc-connectivity-stack/README.md

 In addition to the metrics required for command escalation, the mqtt component publishes a string metric `Service/Directory` containing the URL configured for clients to use.

 ## Known issues

-- Authenticating every request against the MQTT server is crude and inefficient (if we could maintain the TLS connection and simply send a new CONNECT every time it would not be so bad, but MQTT does not allow that).

 - There are no ACLs; all users are provided with all information.
 It is not clear what the right thing to do is, here.